 What is not considered an online marketplace?

-If a business only processes payment for the supply of goods or lists goods for sale, then it is not regarded as an online marketplace.
+If a business only processes payments for the supply of goods or lists goods for sale, then it is not considered an online marketplace.

-An advert that redirects customers to other websites where goods are offered for sale without any further involvement is also not considered an online marketplace.
+An advertisement that redirects customers to other websites where goods are offered for sale without any further involvement is also not considered an online marketplace.

 How does VAT work for online marketplaces?

-In certain circumstances, it is the online marketplace which is deemed to supply goods sold through the online platform and is, therefore, responsible for accounting for VAT.
+In some cases, the online marketplace is considered the seller of the goods sold through the platform and is responsible for paying the VAT.

 Goods outside the UK at the Point of Sale